-- Center for Storage Device Sanitization Research (CSDSR): The office that guides the sanitization of information system (IS) storage devices for the NSA/CSS. - Evaluated Products Lists (EPL): A list managed by the CSDSR lists sanitization/destruction equipment that meets NSA/CSS specifications.
+- Center for Storage Device Sanitization Research (CSDSR): The office that guides the sanitization of information system (IS) storage devices for the NSA/CSS. - Evaluated Products Lists (EPL): A list managed by the CSDSR that identifies sanitization/destruction equipment that meets NSA/CSS specifications.
 These lists apply to all NSA/CSS elements and pertain to all IS storage devices utilized by NSA/CSS elements, contractors, and personnel. - Evaluator: The destruction engineer performing the evaluation. - Impulse noise: A category of (acoustic) noise that includes almost instantaneous sharp sounds. - Jam: The instance of a device seizing or becoming stuck through an operation.
 The CSDSR considers a machine jammed when the operator must manually interfere with unjamming or resetting the device.
-Any automatic unjamming systems will be regarded as a part of the device's operation as long as the operator does not need any significant interference. - Operator: The person using the paper disintegrator to perform the destruction of paper, punch (key) tape, or CDs. - Optical Storage Media: Optical storage Media store and read data using light, often recording information on an optical disk.
-The most common optical storage types are read and write CDs, DVDs, and Blu-ray discs. - Paper Disintegrator: Paper Disintegrators are used for high volume destruction needs.
-These machines usually have more precise controls, totally enclosed, soundproof, powerful fan-cooled motors, and performance knifes compared to paper shredders.
-The device will reduce paper, punched tape, or CDs to a small edge size so that classified data cannot be extracted.
-Devices that meet NSA/CSS sanitization specifications for the following paper, punch (key) tape, or CDs will be identified with the subsequent approval ratings: - \circ P = Paper - K = Key (punched) tape (plastic or paper) - \circ C = CDs - Paper: Paper is a material manufactured in thin sheets from the pulp of wood or other fibrous substances, used for writing, drawing, printing on, or as wrapping material.
-Paper is categorized by thickness, weight, and size.

-• Punched (key) tape: Punched tape or perforated paper tape is a form of data storage consisting of a long strip of paper in which holes are punched.
+Any automatic unjamming systems will be regarded as a part of the device's operation as long as the operator does not need any significant interference. - Operator: The person using the paper shredder to perform the destruction of paper or CDs. - Optical Storage Media: Optical storage Media store and read data using light, often recording information on an optical disk.
+The most common optical storage types are read and write CDs, DVDs, and Blu-ray discs. - Paper Shredder: The device must reduce paper or CDs to particles that classified information cannot be extracted. - Paper: Paper is a material manufactured in thin sheets from the pulp of wood or other fibrous substances, used for writing, drawing on, printing on, or wrapping material.
+Paper is categorized by thickness, weight, and size. - Punched (key) tape: Punched tape or perforated paper tape is a form of data storage consisting of a long strip of paper in which holes are punched.
 Now virtually obsolete, it was widely used during much of the 20th century by governments to store cryptographic keys.